TadiT7/treble_experimentations_wiki/Xiaomi-Mi-8-SE.md

 3. Next go to `INSTALL > INSTALL ZIP`, enter the directory `/data/media/0/TPWR`, flash ZIP file and finish by pressing `SWIPE TO CONFIRM FLASH`
 4. Wait for the installation to finish (the system starts in initial MIUI screen)

-> Note: I recommend that, even if the device already has a version of MIUI previously installed, the installation process described above **(b)** is carried out to avoid unforeseen results
+> Note: It's require that, even if the device already has a version of MIUI previously installed, the installation process described above **(b)** is carried out to avoid MI-logo bootloop

 ### c.
 Installing GSI AOSP PIE 9
 1. Download the latest version of the GSI from this repo